 Ancient stone capital depicting a menorah on display

-A rare 1,500-year-old stone capital decorated with a menorah, discovered near Jerusalem, is displayed ahead of Israel's Independence Day celebration.
+A 1,500-year-old limestone capital carved with an eight-branched menorah, found near Jerusalem, goes on display ahead of Israel’s Independence Day.

 The Jewish World Team